 Buy the Book: Amazon

-Disclosure of Material Connection: I received one copy of this book free of charge from TLC Book Tours.
+Disclosure of Material Connection: I received one copy of this book free of charge from Penguin.
 I was not required to write a positive review in exchange for receipt of the book; rather, the opinions expressed in this review are my own.